mikekeith52/scalecast/README.md

 GridGenerator.get_example_grids()
 ```

-This saves a Grids.py file to your working directory by default, which scalecast will know how to read.
-This example creates its own grids:
+This saves a Grids.py file to your working directory by default, which scalecast knows how to read.
+In this example, we create our own grids:

 ```python